JCC Floor Hockey Rules & Policies

 Goalies and the Ball

 The Goaltender may close his/her hand on the ball and/or smother it in any way and maintain possession, within the defined goal area.
 If the ball is frozen outside this area, possession goes to the other team.
 The borders are defined as the foul line (basketball) extended to the three point arch and then perpendicular down towards the back wall.
-WHEN THE GOALIE COVERS THE BALL, immediately move 7 feet away from him.
-Then, after he drops the ball down to play it with his stick, or place it behind his net, you must wait 3 seconds.
-If you are closer than 7 feet, or if you rush immediately towards the ball as he starts to play it, you will be called.
+If the goaltender covers the ball without pressure on him, play must be immediate.
+A delay of game in this manner results in a change of possession.

 Playing the ball behind the net (Defending Team Only)

-When a player has the ball behind their own net, they must make an effort to move the play forward.
+When a player has the ball behind their own net, they have three seconds to play the ball.
 Hiding, or waiting behind the net to kill time is not allowed, and a two-minute "delay of game" penalty will be assessed.
 This rule does not apply in a penalty-kill (short-handed) situation.

 The Goaltender's Crease

-The Goaltender may close his/her hand on the ball and/or smother it in any way and maintain possession, within the defined goal area.
-If the ball is frozen outside this area, possession goes to the other team.
-The borders are defined as the foul line (basketball) extended to the three point arch and then perpendicular down towards the back wall.
-After the goalie has covered the ball, and the whistle has blown, s/he will have seven seconds and five feet of free space.
-The goalie cannot, however, cover the ball or force a stoppage in play behind the net.
+The Goaltender may close his/her hand on the ball and/or smother it in any way and maintain possession, within the crease.
+Infractions whereby the player willingly enters the crease will result in a turn-over.
+The goalie cannot cover the ball or force a stoppage in play behind the net.

 Out of Bounds Balls